-IX.
-CONCLUSION
+X. CONCLUSION

 In this paper we have presented STAMP, which aims at providing security and privacy assurance to mobile users' proofs for their past location visits.
-STAMP relies on mobile devices in vicinity to mutually generate location proofs.
-Integrity and non-transferability of location proofs and location privacy of users are the main design goals of STAMP.
+STAMP relies on mobile devices in vicinity to mutually generate location proofs or uses wireless APs to generate location proofs.
+Integrity and nontransferability of location proofs and location privacy of users are the main design goals of STAMP.

 We have specifically dealt with two collusion scenarios: P-P collusion and P-W collusion.
 To protect against P-P collusions, we integrated the Bussard-Bagga distance bounding protocol into the design of STAMP.
-To detect P-W collusion, we proposed an entropy-based trust model to evaluation the trust level of each claim of the past location visits.
+To detect P-W collusion, we proposed an entropy-based trust model to evaluate the trust level of claims of the past location visits.
 Our security analysis shows that STAMP achieves the security and privacy objectives.
-Our implementation on Android smartphones indicates that low computational and storage resources are required to execute STAMP on mobile devices.
+Our implementation on Android smartphones indicates that low computational and storage resources are required to execute STAMP.
 Extensive simulation results show that our trust model is able to attain a high balanced accuracy (> 0.9) with appropriate choices of system parameters.